-Properties in different classes are taxed at different ax rates due to historical differences in tax burdens that were present prior to the 1998 reform of the property tax system and reflected in the initial transition ratios set by the Province.
+Properties in different classes are taxed at different tax rates due to historical differences in tax burdens that were present prior to the 1998 reform of the property tax system and reflected in the initial transition ratios set by the Province.

-Typically, commercial, industrial, and multi-residential properties have higher tax rates than residential properties.
+Typically, commercial, industrial, and multi-residential properties have had higher tax rates than residential properties.

 The different relative tax burdens among properties are based on the tax ratios set by municipalities.
-Changing the tax ratios would result in a shift of the tax burden between classes.
+Any changes in the tax ratios would result in a shift of the tax burden between property types.

-Based on provincial legislation, the tax ratio for the residential class is set at 1.00.
+The provincial legislation determines that tax ratio for the residential class is set at 1.00.
 Because the residential class assessment represents the largest class, this is the 'baseline' ratio, upon which the other classes are established.

-Initially, the Farm and Managed Forest property class ratios were set at 0.25 of the residential rate.
-Municipalities were granted the authority to lower the farm ratio starting in 2003.
-Many municipalities came under a lot of pressure to do so in last decade due to the rapidly escalating CVA of farmland in comparison to other types of property.
-The latest real estate market information indicates that this escalation is no longer just in the farm classes.
 If a ratio is reduced in one class, the result is a shift of property taxes from the reduced class to the other classes.
 Since the residential property tax class is the largest, it bears most of the impact of any shift.

 Municipalities can change the tax ratios for the commercial, industrial, multi-residential and pipeline property classes.
-As these classes typically have a tax ratio higher than the residential class, the province permits municipalities to change tax ratios towards established "ranges of fairness."
+As these classes typically have a tax ratio higher than the residential class, the province permits municipalities to reduce these ratios towards established "ranges of fairness."
 The ranges ensure that taxes are not shifted onto properties that are already subject to relatively higher taxes.